East End Film Festival: 2009

+2010

 The 2010 East End Film Festival took place between 22 and 30 April.
 Actress Jaime Winstone was announced as a new festival patron for 2010.
 The full programme was announced at an event at The Brickhouse in East London on 23 March 2010 by festival director Alison Poltock.
 The festival kicked off on 22 April with a preview screening of Barney Platts-Mills' 1969 film Bronco Bullfrog (set in Stratford, East London, and starring local children) prior to its re-release that summer.
 Highlights included Mark Donne's The Rime of the Modern Mariner, narrated by musician Carl Barat; SUS, based on the 1979 play about Margaret Thatcher's "stop and search" laws by Barrie Keeffe; and a series of events commemorating Rock Against Racism, the grassroots movement against the National Front in the late 1970s.
 There was also a free screening of Alfred Hitchcock's silent film The Lodger in Spitalfields Market, accompanied by an improvised soundtrack performed live by Minima.

+2011

 For the 10th anniversary of the festival in 2011, the focus of the program was the history of East London, with a programme featuring more than 60 feature films and hundreds of shorts, alongside an accompanying program of live, site-specific events and master classes.
 The festival opened on 27 April with the world premiere of Roger Sargent's The Libertines: There Are No Innocent Bystanders, a feature documentary about The Libertines' reunion in 2010.
-The festival also included the UK's second-ever screening of Ken Russell's controversial 1971 film The Devils (film).
+The festival also included the UK's second-ever screening of Ken Russell's controversial 1971 film The Devils.
 EEFF 2011 saw the launch of Movie May Day, a May Bank Holiday weekend film and cultural event with hundreds of free screenings, projections, live music, quizzes, filmmaking competitions, and site-specific installations across the East End.

+2012

 The 11th East End Film Festival opened on 3 July 2012 with the UK Premiere of a documentary about Amy Winehouse.
 The festival closed on 8 July with the UK premiere of Armando Bo's El último Elvis, an Argentinian feature film about a delusional Elvis Presley impersonator.
 Armando Bo returned to the festival in 2013 as a member of the panel jury for that year.
 The festival's fringe event, CineEast, took place on 1 July with a day of free events featuring short and feature film screenings, live music, talks, workshops, film trails and competitions, incorporating over 1,000 films and site-specific events in over 100 different venues, including cinemas, cultural spaces, shops, restaurants and art galleries.